almighwar/almighwar.github.io/content/posts/no-fap.md

 ## Today

-Today is 31st of May and  I started the journey in 22nd of April, but yesterday I slipped, however, falling to the ground doesn't mean death.
+Today is 31st of May and  I started the journey in 22nd of April when i post [I fucked up](/i/fucked/up), but yesterday I slipped, however, falling to the ground doesn't mean death.

 ## The acheivement